ECX-Unilag/team13-week1/README.md

 - Converted the design done by Pelumi into html and css
 - [link to work and commits](https://github.com/fasasisherif/ECX-Internship-Week1-Student_Admission-Site)
+- I coded the pages by Pelumi in three days.
+I learnt new things doing the task and I'm grateful to ECX for this opportunity.
+I believe in the coming tasks, we are going to be able to perform better and deliver efficient solution to tasks as a team after getting to know each other.

 3. Samuel Nwoko BE
 - conveted html and css pages to ejs and setup server to run project.. created database and little logic to verify scratch cards and redirect to dashboard